It will always be Pentecost in the church,

 The Church is alive.
 We — you and me and all of us who dare to call Jesus “Lord” — are the living Body of Christ on earth.
 We are the hands of Christ reaching out to comfort, to heal, to feed, to sacrifice for those in bondage.
 We are the feet of Christ — always on the move, always bearing the message of love and mercy and repentance, always walking beside the poor and the forgotten and the brokenhearted.
 We are the heart of Christ — overflowing with compassion and brimming with hope.

-The Holy Spirit sent by Jesus at the Pentecost is the breath that animates this Body.
+The Holy Spirit sent by Jesus at Pentecost is the breath that animates this Body.
 Without this life-giving breath, the Church ceases to live.
 It becomes a dead thing.
 An artifact.
 A series of ornate buildings suitable only as museums or mausoleums.
-As Blessed Archbishop Romero said, the Church must remain utterly dependent on the Holy Spirit and not on worldly power or wealth if she is to remain beautiful, strong, and the voice of the fierce and loving Christ on earth.
+As Saint Oscar Romero said, the Church must remain utterly dependent on the Holy Spirit and not on worldly power or wealth if she is to remain beautiful, strong, and the voice of the fierce and loving Christ on earth.
 This goes for us, too — you and me and all of us.
 This Pentecost (and every day) we are called to remember our reliance on the Holy Spirit and our commission to serve and to love with courage and humility.

-Pentecost is here!
 Are you new to celebrating Pentecost in the Catholic tradition?
 No sweat!
 Here are some ideas from this convert to get you started:

-- Petals from Heaven.
 It has long been a tradition for red rose petals symbolizing tongues of fire to rain down from the rafters of churches on Pentecost Sunday.
 You can decorate tables with rose petals or even fill a piñata with petals, paper doves, and small treats.
 Check out this video of falling petals on Pentecost Sunday at the Basilica of Sancta Maria ad Martyres in Rome.

-- Gifts of the Spirit.
 Take time today to think about the gifts the Spirit has bestowed on you.
 Give thanks for these gifts and think of at least one way to share them with those in need.